Rounds and education videos

 In this video series, several psychiatrists share their experiences of identifying and treating patients with concurrent disorders.
 They reflect on how they approached patients early in their careers, what they've learned since then and how they approach patients now.
 They tell candid stories and give advice to residents about patients with substance use disorders.
+Watch the videos.

 Simulation and education

 "What's so beautiful about simulation when it comes to the safety front and the quality front is that simulation, if done right, could really tackle areas of deficiencies and nightmare (situations)," says Dr. Amitai Ziv, founder of MSR, Israel's Center for Medical Simulation.
 Simulation teaches people what to do in tough scenarios before encountering them in the real world, where the consequences can be more severe.
 Built on the concepts of reflection, debriefing and transparency, simulation enhances safety, education and care.
+Watch the videos.